Why the Lender's Credit Score May Differ From Yours

 Remember that your credit score is based on your credit report.
 Before applying for a loan, review your credit reports to be sure the data on each of them is accurate.
 Take care of past due balances and errors before you apply for the loan to be sure your credit is in the best shape possible.

 Yes, it’s good to check your credit score before a loan application to see where you stand.
-But, don’t get your mind set on a specific interest rate or even on guaranteed loan approval based on an educational credit score.
+But, don’t get your mind set on a specific interest rate or even on guaranteed loan approval based on an educational credit score you purchased over the internet.
 Use the score to gauge your general credit rating and don’t forget that lenders consider other factors besides your credit.